nephyst/BitD/BitD/Nightshades/Sessions/5 - The Mirroed Cube.md

 The crew flees back to the door they used to enter the ghost realm, and heads back to Duskvol.
 After some time the crew makes it to the night market.

-The mirrored cube in [[Sid Sage]]'s pouch compells him to open the pouch and gaze into it's mirrors, pulling him into a trance.
-Before the crew notices, sid dissapears.
+The mirrored cube in [[Sid Sage]]'s pouch compels him to open the pouch and gaze into it's mirrors, pulling him into a trance.
+Before the crew notices, sid disappears.